March 30, 2020

 Soil disposal is a critical component of almost every development project and is frequently under-budgeted in cost estimates.
 Unfortunately, under-budgeting your soil process could actually send you over budget in the long run.
 The revelation of hazardous soil material can add hundreds of thousands of dollars in expenses and severely jeopardize a project’s finances.
 Performing soil characterization in the early stages of development is key to avoiding costly mistakes and delays in a busy timeline.

 Ready to get testing?
-Contact Essel at 1-800-595-7616, or request a meeting with one of our consultants to see how Essel can partner with you for your soil testing needs, or download our Guide to Dirty Dirt: the ultimate resource for mitigating risks associated with soil.
+Contact Essel at 1-800-595-7616, or request a meeting with one of our consultants to see how Essel can partner with you for your soil testing needs, or download our comprehensive Soil Due Diligence Checklist for landowners and developers.